ekohlwey/applications-book/exceptions.md

 the thread on an
-[offical request to integrate the functionality](https://code.google.com/p/guava-libraries/issues/detail?id=490) directly into Guava for some alternatives, and updates on when it can be expected in the main guava release.
+[offical request to integrate the functionality](https://code.google.com/p/guava-libraries/issues/detail?id=490) directly into Guava for some alternatives, and updates on when it can be expected in the main Guava release.

 ### IOException Abuse

-IOE is so common in method signatures, that many folks also feel it is an invitation to get rid of checked exception that they don't understand or have no meaningful way to report.
+IOE is so common in method signatures that many folks also feel it is an invitation to get rid of checked exception that they don't understand or have no meaningful way to report.
 Countless thought clouds have risen above programmers heads: "Hmmm, what should I do with that Exception...
 I don't know, but I'm implementing a method that can throw an IOE...
 I know!
 I'll wrap